 It is the responsibility of the Financial Officer for OPP to review the direct billing operation at least once a year to ensure compliance with the provisions of Policies FN18 University Approval Authorization, FN16 Interdepartmental Transfers, Procedure FN2069 Direct Billing and this procedure.

-Violation of a financial policy and/or procedure should be reported to y our supervisor, unit manager, Human Resources representative, and/or office responsible for the policy and/or procedure.
-Where those resources are inadequate, you may choose to make an anonymous report through the Penn State University hotline by calling 1-800-560-1637.
+Violations of University policy should be reported to the appropriate supervisor, unit manager, Human Resources representative, or the office responsible for the relevant policy or procedure.
+If these channels are insufficient or unavailable, individuals may submit an anonymous report through the Penn State University Hotline, accessible via the Reporting at Penn State website

 The Office of Physical Plant Financial Officer is responsible for ensuring that procedures pertaining to the accountability and safeguarding of all cash receipts, cash funds, and other assets are established and followed in accordance with approved University policies and procedures.
 Regular audits relating to advances, cash, travel, equipment accountability, and other expenditures provide a means to protect University assets.
 The Financial Officer is responsible for collaborating with Internal Audit when audits are being performed in the administrative area.
 Audits relating to sponsored activities or other audits performed by external auditors may also be performed.
 The Financial Officer would also be responsible for collaborating with the external auditor and/or a central university office related to these procedures.